Skip To Main Content

 The primary goals of Early Childhood I (preschool age 3) and II (pre-K age 4) are for the children to comfortably be able to separate from the home environment, function effectively as members of a group within a warm, secure classroom and gain a sense of developmentally appropriate independence.
 These students are driven by their interests to understand and know more.
 We believe that children form an understanding of themselves and their place in the world through their interactions with others.
 There is a strong focus on social collaboration where each child is an equal participant, having their thoughts and questions valued.

-We believe that children are naturally curious.
-Inspired by the Reggio Emilia approach, children can choose from a wide variety of materials, activities and equipment, whether indoors or outdoors.
-Developed by preschool educators in the Italian city of Reggio Emilia, this philosophy of teaching, learning and advocacy for children includes observing what children know, what they are curious about and what challenges them.
+We believe that children are naturally curious and we foster that by providing a wide variety of materials, activities and equipment, whether indoors or outdoors, for children to choose and explore.
+Observing what children know, what they are curious about and what challenges them helps to guide the teachers in creating unique opportunities for learning.
 Academic instruction takes place in ways that are engaging and playful for young children.

 During much of the program, children are able to work and play individually or in small, informal groups.
 These critical group interactions help them form an understanding of themselves and their place in the world.
 Ample opportunities are also given to learn and apply skills in a meaningful context as children build comfort with language and literacy, number concepts and the understanding of new information about the world in which they live.
 Early Childhood classroom student teacher ratios are typically 7-1 in ECI and 9-1 in ECII.